 In April 2001, Arkansas enacted legislation directing the Arkansas Public Service Commission (PSC) to establish net-metering rules for certain renewable-energy systems.
-The Arkansas Public Service Commission (PSC) adopted net-metering rules in July 2002 (Order No. 02-046-R).
-Section 3 applies to the interconnection of net-metered facilities to existing electric power systems.* Systems that generate electricity using solar, wind, hydro, geothermal and biomass resources are eligible to interconnect and net meter.
-Microturbines and fuel cells using renewable resources are also eligible.
-Net metering is available to residential systems up to 25 kilowatts (kW) in capacity and non-residential systems up to 1,000 kW.
+The Arkansas Public Service Commission (PSC) adopted net-metering rules in July 2002 (Docket No. 02-046-R, Order No. 4), which include interconnection requirements for net metering facilities interconnect to existing electric power systems (Section 3).* Systems that generate electricity using solar, wind, hydro, geothermal and biomass resources are eligible to interconnect and net meter.
+Microturbines and fuel cells using renewable resources, and energy storage, are also eligible.
+Net metering is available to residential systems up to 25 kilowatts (kW) in capacity and non-residential systems up to 5,000 kW.

 * Municipal utilities do not fall under the PSC's jurisdiction and are not required to follow the PSC's rules.
 The PSC regulates investor-owned and cooperative utilities.